ucam-department-of-psychiatry/camcops/documentation/source/developer/development_command_line.rst

 build_qt.py
 -----------

-This program runs on a variety of platforms (including Linux, Windows, OS/X) and has the surprisingly tricky job of building the following libraries, from
+This program runs on a variety of platforms (including Linux, Windows, macOS) and has the surprisingly tricky job of building the following libraries, from
 source: